fakela/documentation/tutorials/passport-ocr.md

 }
 [/block]

+- Replace **my-api-key-here** with your new API key, or use the _"select an API key"_ feature and it will be filled automatically.
-6. Replace **{my-api-key-here}** with your new API key, and **/path/to/your/file/png** with the path to your passport.
+- Replace **/path/to/your/file/png** with the path to your passport.

-7. Run your code.
+6. Run your code.
 You will receive a JSON response with the passport details.

 ## API Response
 Below is the full sample JSON response you get when you call the API.
 Since the response is quite verbose, we will walk through the fields section by section.